jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 In a multi-threaded situation a command could run twice at the same time.
 A thread, however, `has its own stack and also its own instruction pointer, as well as its own registers.

-In a time-sliced threading situation, whenever the CPU switches from one thread to another, the data the command operates on is changed and the command will pick it up where it left off in that thread’s previous time slice.
+In a time-sliced threading situation, whenever the CPU switches from one thread to another, the data the command operates on is changed and the command might pick it up where it left off in that thread’s previous time slice.

 In multi-threaded situations with two CPU’s or two CPU cores things still go ok, because each thread has its own instruction pointer and a different call stack.
 It is no problem to reuse the same code.
 The code does not specify which specific data it is operating on, so the code is just instruction data, that is reused.